Credential Lifecycle

 • request a revocation of that Digital Credential;

-• obtain a related Status Attestation;
+• obtain a related Status Assertion;

 • provide out-of-band mechanisms through which the User can request the revocation of their Digital Credentials, using a robust procedure for identity proofing and User authentication, in particular when the User is unable to use the personal Wallet Instance.